SiliconLabs/peripheral_examples/series2/iadc/iadc_single_differential_polled/readme.txt

 This project demonstrates using the IADC peripheral to take a differential analog measurement.
-The main program polls continuously for conversions, then stores the IADC result and a voltage conversion of the result into two global variables.
+The main program polls continuously for conversions, then stores the IADC raw result and a voltage conversion of the result into two global variables.

+Note: For EFR32xG21 radio devices, library function calls to CMU_ClockEnable() have no effect as oscillators are automatically turned on/off based on demand from the peripherals;
+CMU_ClockEnable() is a dummy function for EFR32xG21 for library consistency/compatibility.

 How To Test:
 1. Update the kit's firmware from the Simplicity Launcher (if necessary)
 2. Build the project and download to the Starter Kit
 3. Open the Simplicity Debugger and add "singleResult" to the Expressions Window
-4. Set a breakpoint at the first function within the infinite while loop (IADC_command on line 115)
+4. Set a breakpoint at the first function within the infinite while loop (IADC_command)
 5. Run the example project
 6. At the breakpoint, observe the measured voltage in the Expressions Window and how it responds to different voltage values on the corresponding pins (see below).